CM507 – Experiencing the Trinity

-After participating in the 70-hour retreat and completing the assigned pre-retreat and post-retreat coursework, students will accomplish the outcomes below.
-Each outcome will be assessed by means of forum discussions, reaction papers, retreat participation, and the final paper.
+After participating in the 3-day retreat (currently online) and completing the assigned pre-retreat and post-retreat coursework, students will accomplish the outcomes below.
+Each outcome will be assessed by means of forum discussions, online video conferencing, reaction papers, retreat participation, and the final paper.

 - Analyze the dynamics of a spiritual formation retreat experience within a Trinitarian perspective and the development of a Trinitarian hermeneutic.